What Is Fibromyalgia (FMS)?

 others.
 Fear of dark.
 Worse twilight.
 Craves fruit salt and

 chocolate.
 Nose bleeds.
-Clairvoyant.
 Has numbness of the arms

 and hands.
-The person struggles to hold things with his hands.
+The person struggles to hold things with hands.
+Better massage,

 Phytolacca decandra Sudden inflammation that spreads to the back.
 Soreness